Mental Health Research Matters

-We’re encouraging people to talk more openly about what good mental health research looks like and how we can all play a part in improving our understanding of mental health
+We’re wanted to encourage people to talk more openly about what good mental health research looks like and how we can all play a part in improving our understanding of mental health.

 Although we have come a long way, there is still so much we don’t know about mental health.
 And that’s why mental health research matters.